-A few months before this conversation, a painter at another festival in Florida won Best Of Show and $10,000 for impersonating a photographer.
+A few months before this conversation, a painter at another prominent festival in Florida won Best Of Show and $10,000 for impersonating a photographer.
 I know another artist who uses pencil to imitate black & white photographs.
 This is called realism, which apparently artists have tried (with varying degrees of success) throughout history, most notably in the Realist Movement of the mid-nineteenth century.

-So here’s a question: if canvas-using photographers are impersonating painters, whom was Leonardo impersonating when he painted the two versions of Virgin of the Rocks in oils on wooden panels?
+So here’s a question: if canvas-using photographers are impersonating painters, who was Leonardo impersonating when he painted the two versions of Virgin of the Rocks in oils on wooden panels?
 A sculptor, maybe?
 Maybe a carpenter like the protagonist in his famous mural

 “The Last Supper”?
 Or maybe that particular impersonation has been reserved for the judges.

 “When I see a picture wrapped around the edge of the canvas, it makes me think they are adapting a larger picture to a frame that is too small.”

 Well maybe that’s why painters do it.
 After all, contrary to the one judge’s declaration, some painters do paint the sides.
 But have you ever see a painter warp the image around the edge so that at some angle it creates an illusion and looks like a continuation of the front image (as described in the Canvas section of our Services page)?
 While we are at it, have you ever seen a painter camouflage their signature to make it less distracting (which solves a problem some critics have complained to photographers about)?
 Here’s how we do it ( Our New Technique For Signatures & Titles).
 Come on, painters, try to keep up!